Invisible Decrease Crochet Tutorial

-Insert hook into the front loop of the second stitch.
+Next, insert hook into the front loop of the second stitch.
+You will have 3 loops on your hook.

 Yarn over.